Doordarshan Kendra, Mumbai

 Doordarshan Kendra, Mumbai also referred as Mumbai Doordarshan is an Indian television station in Mumbai, owned and operated by state-owned Doordarshan, the television network of Prasar Bharati (Broadcasting Corporation of India).
-It was established in 1972, and now produces and broadcasts the 24-hour Marathi language TV channel, DD Sahyadri, which was launched in 1994 and covers most of the state of [Maharashtra, India].
+It was established on 2 October 1972, and now produces and broadcasts the 24-hour Marathi language TV channel, DD Sahyadri, which was launched in 1994 and covers most of the state of Maharashtra, India.

 Early history

 Doordarshan Kendra Mumbai was inaugurated on 2 October 1972.
 The center is located at Worli and has elaborate programme production facilities and large studios.
+The station broadcast on channel 4 from 6 to 10pm every evening, with additional schools programming on Mondays, Wednesdays and Fridays.
+A second station in Poona on channel 5 was added in 1973.
+Regional service started on 9 August 1986.

 The transmission was initially limited to few hours in a day.
 Besides the regional language Marathi, programmes in Hindi, Gujarati, Urdu, English, Sindhi and even Punjabi were also telecast.

 With the introduction of Regional Language Satellite Services, all regional centers of Doordarshan started generating programmes in their respective regional languages.
 And thus, RLSS Marathi (DD10) came into existence on 15 August 1994 along with many other channels of Doordarshan.
 The channel was later on rechristened as DD Sahyadri.

+The station celebrated its 50th anniversary on 2 October 2022 with a reunion of former staff, mostly retired.